Part 1 of this article, “The Current State of AI in Testing” can be found here

 Existing AI-based testing tools are mainly aimed at web or mobile apps.
 Nevertheless, these tools continue to evolve and decrease human involvement in checking while at the same time increasing human productivity and giving them more time to concentrate on testing.

 Will we lose our jobs?
 Well, any process automation results in the disappearance of one or another job function.
 Do we need to adapt?
-That is definitely so, but we already did it many times before, didn’t we?
+Definitely!
+But we’ve already done that many times before.

 AI tools comparison table

 The table below is a comparison table of the five most popular and most promising, in my opinion, AI-based test automation tools.
 The “+” indicates that the tool has or claims to have one or another feature or capability but does not indicate the maturity of that specific feature.
 The information for TestCraft, Testim and Mabl provided bases on hands-on experience and research.
 Information about Appvance and Functionize features provided based on research only.